The hybrid workforce: Overcoming recruitment and onboarding challenges

 The hybrid workforce: Changing beliefs and assumptions

 Many of the traditional objections to remote work were based on the assumption that a lack of supervision and nine-to-five on-site structures would reduce employee performance.
-However, the pandemic provided an opportunity for organizations to challenge these long-held beliefs.
+However, the pandemic provided an opportunity for organisations to challenge these long-held beliefs.
 And as it turned out, the deluge of data on remote and hybrid workplace performance told quite a different story.

 Evidence shows that a hybrid workforce actually performs better, with greater employee retention, engagement, and even profitability.
 A survey of employers by Mercer determined that “productivity was the same as or higher than it was before the pandemic, even with their employees working remotely.”
-And Gartner reports that “at typical organizations where employees work a standard 40 hours per week in the office, only 36% of employees were high performers.
-When organizations shift from this environment to one of radical flexibility where employees have choice over where, when, and how much they work, 55% of employees were high performers.”
+And Gartner reports that “at typical organisations where employees work a standard 40 hours per week in the office, only 36% of employees were high performers.
+When organisations shift from this environment to one of radical flexibility where employees have choice over where, when, and how much they work, 55% of employees were high performers.”

 Employee recruitment and onboarding challenges in a hybrid workforce

-While the hybrid workforce offers clear advantages, these gains can only be realized with some radical shifts in HR procedure.
+While the hybrid workforce offers clear advantages, these gains can only be realised with some radical shifts in HR procedure.
 The pandemic forced businesses to change their processes – particularly their recruiting and onboarding approach – virtually overnight.
-While this kick-started procedural innovation and optimization, it also unearthed some new challenges for HR departments.
+While this kick-started procedural innovation and optimisation, it also unearthed some new challenges for HR departments.
 A Mindedge survey of almost 800 senior-level HR professionals found that 35% of those surveyed felt that remote recruiting is more challenging than in-person recruiting and 38% said that remote interviews are less productive than in-person.
 And in another recent survey, almost 50% of respondents indicated that remote onboarding processes would be one of the “biggest challenges” they would face in the post-pandemic world of work.

 - Remote interviews can seem to require less commitment.
 When all a candidate must do is sit down at a screen, it can seem to recruiters that they are less serious about a role compared to when they take the time and effort required for an in-person interview.